 The Huang Lab is composed of a group of biologists, statisticians, mathematicians and artists trying to understand the immune system using diverse techniques.
-The lab is primarily located in the Department of Pathobiological Sciences, School of Veterinary Medicine, Louisiana State University, and has a collaborative branch in the Department of Microbiology and Immunology, College of Veterinary Medicine, Cornell University.
+The lab is primarily located in the Department of Pathobiological Sciences, School of Veterinary Medicine, Louisiana State University.

 Our main question:

 Embraced by trillions of microbes in the environment and the mammalian body, the immune system is restless and constantly balancing its response and tolerance towards its interacting agents.
 How does the mammalian immune system find its balance between effector and regulatory immune responses?

 T cells with regulatory function play pivotal roles in controlling pro-inflammatory responses to self- and foreign antigens, as well as to pathogenic and commensal microorganisms.
 One of the well-known regulatory T cell populations expresses a signature molecule, the transcription factor Foxp3.
 Others that are Foxp3– but express high levels of the immunosuppressive cytokine IL-10 also have potent immunoregulatory function.
 We are investigating signals involved in the TCR, cytokine and nutrient sensing pathways in the development and function of Foxp3+ and Foxp3–IL-10+ regulatory T cells.

 2. Memory and homeostasis of CD8+ T cells: